clementranc/nstarwrap/README.md

    ```
    $ python -m pip install -e ./
    ```
-   That way, if you want to update the package at some point, then you just need to run the following command from the MOAna local directory:
+   That way, if you want to update the package at some point, then you just need to run the following command from the `nstarwrap` local directory:
    ```
    $ git pull
    ```